On Preference Learning Based on Sequential Bayesian Optimization with Pairwise Comparison: Discussions and Conclusions

 \section{Discussions and Conclusions}

 In this paper, we have studied the problem of active preference learning using pairwise comparison.
 We have modeled preference learning system as two interacting sub-systems, one representing a user with his preferences for some outcome, characterized by a set of parameters, and another one representing the agent that guides the learning process by offering informative trials.
 In order to monitor the learning behavior and realize the agent strategy for obtaining efficient data from interactions with a user, we have proposed to use the weighted normalized information divergence.
 This divergence characterizes the agent uncertainty about the user.
 Optimization of this performance measure results into an optimal strategy for the data collection and guarantees efficient accurate learning of the user preference.
 Simulation results show that the remaining system uncertainty can be used to monitor the learning behavior of the agent in practice, when the true user preference is unknown.
 Moreover, we also see that the agent trial generation, based on this metric, results in quick reduction of the search space for the optimal user parameter preferences and their accurate estimation.
+Also user study on application of our approach to HA personalization demonstrated quick convergence to good HA settings that deliver speech improvement and better sound quality.